 • develop coping strategies – check out our 7 tips for a healthy headspace

-• gently encourage them to reflect on their understanding of the breakdown, if appropriate.
+• gently encourage them to reflect on their experience of the breakdown, if appropriate.

 Encourage them to take steps

-Taking steps towards rebuilding and maintaining connections can be difficult if low mood or social anxiety is keeping your young person feeling stuck.
-Loneliness can come with feelings of shame so it can be helpful to remind your young person that loneliness is a common feeling for people of many ages.
+Taking steps towards rebuilding and maintaining connections can be difficult if low mood or social anxiety is keeping a young person feeling stuck.
+Despite lots of people experiencing loneliness, loneliness can bring on feelings of shame if we feel like 'something is wrong with us' - even when this isn't true.
+Reminding young people that loneliness is a common feeling and not a personal failing can go a long way in reducing feelings of shame.

-Taking positive steps takes courage but can make a positive difference.
+Small steps take courage, but they really help.
 If it seems like they are having a hard time, encourage them to take steps towards easing feelings of loneliness and reach out for help.

 Talking things through with a trusted person or professional, such as via eheadspace, can offer new perspectives and help your young person build confidence.